geo-martino/musify/docs/howto.spotify.load.rst

    Select "Web API" when asked which APIs you are planning on using.
    To use this program, you will only need to take note of the **client ID** and **client secret**.

-3. Create a ``SpotifyAPI`` object and authorise the program access to Spotify data as follows:
+3. Create a :py:class:`.SpotifyAPI` object and authorise the program access to Spotify data as follows:

    .. note::
       The scopes listed in this example will allow access to read your library data and write to your playlists.